Henry Blagrove: First World War

-Three months after joining Tiger Blagrove saw his first action, as Tiger joined her sister ships in the Battle of Dogger Bank.
+Five months after joining Tiger Blagrove saw his first action in the Battle of Dogger Bank on 24 January 1915.
 Tiger fired several hundred shells during the action, but her overall performance was poor, scoring few hits and suffering the loss of ten men to German counter fire.
-Nevertheless, Tiger was involved in the battle's final moments as the stricken German armored cruiser SMS Blücher heeled over and sank with nearly 800 lives.
+Nevertheless, Tiger was involved in the battle's final moments as the stricken German armoured cruiser SMS Blücher heeled over and sank with nearly 800 lives.
 In late May 1916, a much improved Tiger became involved in the war's largest naval action, the Battle of Jutland.
-Tiger was engaged in the action from start to finish and despite the loss of three of her compatriots to German fire, Tiger escaped mortal damage, taking at least 15 hits and losing "Q" turret but only suffering 24 fatalities.
-The battle as a whole was a confusing affair without a clear victor but within 24 hours Tiger had recovered sufficiently from her damage to be able to return to active service, something few German ships could boast.
+Tiger took at least 15 hits but only suffering 24 fatalities.
+The battle as a whole was a confusing affair without a clear victor but within 24 hours Tiger had recovered sufficiently from her damage to be able to return to active service.